MadMax1960/Femc-Reloaded-Project/README.md

 ![Kotone in Pink](img/readmeimg.png)

 ## Introduction
 <foo style="color:pink;">We're putting Kotone into P3R, that's about it.
-This mod is crafted for the PC version and is available as **english first**, all languages are welcome though.</foo>
+This mod is crafted for the PC version and is available as **english first**, all languages are welcome though!</foo>

-<foo style="color:pink;">Within these digital pages lies your roadmap to contributing to a grand vision.
-This document will evolve, staying in step with our journey. </foo>

 ## Project Links
 - **Discord**: [Join our community](https://discord.gg/yxtDmX7qXd)